-This has got to be one of the most heartwarming wildlife stories we’ve published on ADAPT.
+This has got to be one of the most heartwarming wildlife stories we’ve ever published on ADAPT.

-This awesome little South American Magellanic penguin swims 5,000 miles, to a beach in Brazil, every year in order to be reunited with the man who saved its life!
-It sounds like something out of a fairytale, but it’s actually true.
+This little South American Magellanic penguin swims 5,000 miles, to a beach in Brazil, every year in order to be reunited with the man who saved its life.
+It sounds like something out of a fairytale, but it’s true!

 The penguin was covered in oil and running out of time fast.
-Joao rescued the penguin, naming him Dindim, cleaned the oil off its feathers and fed him a daily diet of fish to rebuild its strength.
+Joao rescued the penguin, naming it Din Din, cleaned the oil off its feathers and fed him a daily diet of fish to rebuild its strength.

 The little guy wasn’t gone long though and just a few months later, he was back at the same beach.
 He spotted Joao fishing and followed him home, staying with him for the rest of the year.

-Amazingly, this cycle has continued over the past five years; each year Dindim spends approximately eight months with Joao and is believed to spend the rest of the time breeding off the coast of Argentina and Chile.
+Amazingly, this cycle has continued over the past five years; each year Din Din spends approximately eight months with Joao and is believed to spend the rest of the time breeding on the Patagonia coasts of Argentina and Chile.

 “I love the penguin like it’s my own child and I believe the penguin loves me,” Joao told Globo TV.
 “No one else is allowed to touch him.
 He pecks them if they do.
 He lays on my lap, lets me give him showers, allows me to feed him sardines and to pick him up.